 Los Angeles Consumer Protection & Class Action Lawyers

-At Broslavsky & Weinman, LLP, our Los Angeles consumer protection attorneys represent consumers against corporations who violate federal and state laws.
-Consumer actions can arise from many different kinds of wrongful conduct by sellers, manufacturers, financial institutions, and other companies.
+At Broslavsky & Weinman, LLP, our Los Angeles consumer protection attorneys represent consumers against companies who violate federal and state laws.
+Consumer actions can arise from many different kinds of wrongful conduct by sellers, manufacturers, debt collectors, financial institutions, and other companies.
 Some of the more common types of illegal conduct include:

 - False Advertising.
 Misleading, deceptive or untrue statements regarding the price, quality, or feature of a product or service;

 - Billing Fraud.
-Unfair and deceptive billing practices, such as unauthorized charges and hidden fees;
+Unfair and deceptive billing practices, such as improper auto-renewal charges and hidden fees;

 - Unfair Bank and Lender Practices.
 Hidden charges, overcharges, or other improper charges and fees by banks, lenders, and other financial institutions;

-Consumer actions are often best pursued as class actions, depending on the wrongful conduct of the corporation and the number of people impacted.
-Because there is strength in numbers, Los Angeles class action lawyers can be used by individuals to enforce the law and obtain compensation against corporations on behalf of numerous victims.
+Consumer actions are often best pursued as class actions, depending on the wrongful conduct of the company and the number of people impacted.
+Because there is strength in numbers, class actions can be used by individuals to enforce the law and obtain compensation against corporations on behalf of numerous victims.

 Contact Los Angeles Consumer Protection & Class Action Attorneys for Free Case Consultation